 Email has become one of the most important media for human communication.
 It is indispensable in organizations for both local and remote information sharing and collaboration.
-Several properties distinguish email from other media: (i) semistructure: structured header ("To", "From", "Date") and unstructured body (the text of the email); (ii) sequential nature: every email has a timestamp (date); (iii) plentiful data in electronic form; (iv) possibly multimedia email attachments: People not only exchange text (in both email subject and body), but also e-documents (papers, pictures, weblinks, presentations ...).
-In this sense, email is truly multimedia.
+Several properties distinguish email from other media: (i) semi-structure: structured header ("To", "From", "Date") and unstructured body (the text of the email); (ii) sequential nature: every email has a timestamp (date); (iii) plentiful data in electronic form; (iv) possibly multimedia email attachments.

-There has been increasing interest in email research, mainly in social network analysis (SNA) [11].
+There has been increasing interest in email research, mainly in social network analysis (SNA) [10].
 Previous work on emails has been limited by two factors: (1) unavailability of a public corpus from a real organization; (2) privacy issues: only "To" and "From" fields of emails have been used, ignoring the email content.
 The Enron email corpus (publicly available at http://www-2.cs.cmu.edu/~enron/) is appealing not only because it is a large scale email collection from a real organization covering a period of 3.5 years, but also because it uniquely documented the rise and fall of the energy giant Enron.
 It provides a promising resource for research on human interactions, and for discovery of the hidden patterns of collaboration and relationships in communities.

 There has been quite recent work on the Enron corpus.
 Most work has focused on natural language processing (NLP) perspectives, such as spam detection and email topic classification [4, 8].
 The exploration of both NLP and SNA has started with the author-recipient-topic model (ART) [9], a static Bayesian network, investigating the use of email content to discover roles of the people in the social network.
 To our knowledge, however, little work has been conducted to study the influence between email users, while the problem of determining how much influence one person has on others has been studied using other media, such as video and audio, in a number of settings, e.g., multi-party conversations [3], and wearable computing [6].

 In this paper, we propose a framework that qualitatively investigates the interaction and influence among email users.
 The proposed framework is built on the influence model [3] and probabilistic latent semantic analysis (PLSA) [7].
 This paper makes two contributions: (i) Instead of using email traffic ("From" and "To" fields), we model interactions between emails users using the semantic content of emails. (ii) The proposed framework uses a dynamic Bayesian network (DBN) to model not only email topic dynamics of individual email users, but also the interactions within a group of individuals.
-Although the Enron corpus used in our experiments only contains text, our framework could be easily applied to multimedia e-mail corpus .
-For instance, in case there were image attached in emails, both textual and visual PLSA features [10] could be extracted and serve as inputs to the influence model.

 The paper is organized as follows.
 Section 2 gives an overview of the proposed framework.
 Section 3 presents email topic modeling using PLSA, and Section 4 describes the influence model.
 An agglomerative clustering is described in Section 5.
-Section 6 reports the results on the Enron dataset, and an email visualization and retrieval system.
-In Section 7, we discuss the limitations of our framework, and present future directions.
+To demonstrate the benefits of dynamic modeling, Section 6 applies influence model to the synthetic dataset of multi-player games.
+Section 7 reports the results on the Enron dataset, and an email visualization and retrieval system.
+In Section 8, we discuss the limitations of our framework, and present future directions.